zaker1998/ProcessMiningVisualization_SS25_Dussaliyev_/README.md

 The Heuristic Miner and Fuzzy Miner algorithms have been implemented.

 # Ensure the virtual environment is installed.
 If it hasn't been already then:
-Create a new directory, e.g env and install the virtual environment using command:
+Create a new directory, e.g venv and install the virtual environment using command:
 ```
 pip install virtualenv
 ```